Registration Information and Forms

 - Organizers should mark the card with the date (in space provided) if the competitor is receiving their first competition stamp.
 This is located on the back of the registration card in the space provided along the side.

-- If the competitor is using the 6 month rule, in the Beginner or Novice categories, it is 6 months from the date of the first competition stamp.
+- If the competitor is using the 12 month rule, in the Beginner, Novice, and Intermediate categories, it is 12 months from the date of the first competition stamp.

 Dancers who move up from one class to another during the year will not pay an additional "upgrade" fee, if they have already submitted their annual registration for the year.
 They will, however, need to send a signed registration form, new photo, their old card and a SASE to obtain the upgraded card.